-Saudi officials likely view the increasing empowerment of Iran-linked Shiite militia groups in Iraq with suspicion.
+Saudi officials likely view the empowerment of Iran-linked Shia militia groups in Iraq with suspicion.
 In the context of the rupture of Saudi-Iranian relations in early 2016, Saudi Ambassador to Iraq Thamer al Sabhan suggested that the largely Shia Iraqi Popular Mobilization Forces should play a reduced role in counter-IS operations to avoid enflaming Sunni-Shia tensions.
 His remarks drew criticism from some Iraqi politicians and the Iraqi Foreign Ministry summoned Al Sabhan for consultations.
-Al
+Al Sabhan alleged that an assassination attempt against him failed in August 2016, and in late August the Iraqi Foreign Ministry formally requested that he be replaced.
+107 Ambassador Al Sabhan was subsequently reassigned, and Saudi officials reportedly signaled their intent to replace him during follow-on meetings to Foreign Minister Al Jubeir's February 2017 visit.
+Saudi Energy Minister Khalid al Falih visited Iraq in May 2017